erabhinavtyagi/RTOS/00_Assignments/README.md

 Returns:
 If the semaphore is created successfully then a handle to the semaphore is returned.
 If the semaphore cannot be created because the RAM required to hold the semaphore cannot be allocated then NULL is returned.

-## 22. Write a RTOS application to demonstrate the usage of queues within an interrupt service routine.
+### 22. Write a RTOS application to demonstrate the usage of queues within an interrupt service routine.

+(working on it)

-## 23. Write a RTOS application to manage resources using mutual exclusion.
+### 23. Write a RTOS application to manage resources using mutual exclusion.

+(working on it)

-## 24. Write a RTOS application to demonstrate a priority inversion problem.
+### 24. Write a RTOS application to demonstrate a priority inversion problem.
 If your RTOS supports priority inheritance or priority ceiling, use it to solve the priority inversion problem.

+(working on it)

-## 25. Write a RTOS application to create a software timer that invokes a callback function every 5 seconds.
+### 25. Write a RTOS application to create a software timer that invokes a callback function every 5 seconds.

+(working on it)